Paco León tells of his bad experiences with some fans and talks about his friendship with Nicolas Cage

 “It is amazing.
 They follow me a lot from Latin America.
 Although it also has its bad part.
 Before I went to Argentina so hot because they didn’t know me, and now they do.
 I try to be polite, but they have come to ask me for photos at a funeral or while I was in the emergency room with a line in place..
 I told the person that I could not sign the autograph because of the needle, and he replied: “Go on!”
 Although, in general, I feel quite respected ”, confesses.

 The Andalusian actor has an 11-year-old daughter and at 47 he has been able to fulfill all his professional dreams:There are always resignations.
 Everything, everything can not.
-I really like to work, but I have to say to many projects that I don’t “, points out.
+I really like working, but I have to say to many projects that I don’t “, points out.

 His next film with Nicolas Cage